klauseduard/under-over-models/chapters/03-organizational-models.md

 3. What governance frameworks balance innovation with responsible AI use?
 4. How does organizational learning change when AI systems participate in knowledge creation?

-Organizations like [Stanford's Human-Centered AI Institute](https://hai.stanford.edu/) and [MIT's Center for Collective Intelligence](https://cci.mit.edu/) are actively pursuing these research questions, providing valuable resources for organizations navigating these challenges.
+Organizations like Stanford's Institute for Human-Centered AI [[14]](https://hai.stanford.edu/) and MIT's Center for Collective Intelligence's "Designing Human-AI Teams" program [[13]](https://cci.mit.edu/designing-human-ai-teams/) are actively pursuing these research questions, providing valuable resources for organizations navigating these challenges.

 While these frameworks remain theoretical and require further empirical validation, they demonstrate how the principles discussed throughout this chapter may be applied to the emerging challenges of AI-augmented organizational design.
 Organizations and researchers that pursue these approaches will be better positioned to develop evidence-based practices for achieving the appropriate balance between simplicity and complexity in organizational models as AI integration progresses.